InHabit: Leveraging Image Foundation Models for Scalable 3D Human Placement: Experiments

-To scale contact supervision, we extract contact labels directly from our reconstructed humans by using spatial proximity between body vertices and scene surfaces.
-This yields large-scale pseudo-labels without additional manual annotation.
-In total, our dataset provides 97K humans, i.e., 97K image-to-contact pairs.
-More importantly, it provides substantially higher scene diversity: unlike video-based datasets with many redundant frames, our data spans roughly 800 building-scale scenes with significantly more distinct rooms and layouts, see Fig.~\ref{fig:dataset}.
+Body contact estimation predicts, from a single RGB image, which body-surface vertices touch the scene.
+It is a key signal for human--scene reasoning, but is bottlenecked by the cost of per-vertex annotation on real images.
+We show that \ourdata{}, which spans 97K humans across roughly 800 building-scale scenes with diverse interactions (Fig.~\ref{fig:dataset}), provides high-quality contact supervision that directly improves a SOTA estimator.
+Since we recover both the human and the surrounding geometry, we read off per-vertex contacts directly from spatial proximity, yielding image-to-contact pairs without manual labelling.
+We use these to train DECO~\cite{tripathi2023deco}, a SOTA model for in-the-wild body contact estimation, and evaluate on the DAMON benchmark.

-We train DECO~\cite{tripathi2023deco} on different dataset combinations and report performance on the DAMON benchmark in Table~\ref{tab:damon-contact}.
-The results show that training with DAMON+Ours greatly outperforms DECO trained with DAMON alone.
-It also outperforms training on DAMON+TRUMANS~\cite{jiang2024scaling}.
-This is remarkable, as TRUMANS is a labor-intensive real-world motion capture dataset in instrumented scenes, whereas our dataset is generated automatically.
-One reason is that TRUMANS is limited to 100 scenes, offers less action diversity, and contains images that are less realistic than ours.
-InHabit covers around 800 building-scale scenes with much broader environmental diversity.
+We adopt the metrics and evaluation protocol of DECO.
+Following TRUMANS~\cite{jiang2024scaling}, the closest prior dataset providing human--scene contact supervision, we train on the DAMON+\allowbreak\ourdata{} combination; results are reported in Tab.~\ref{tab:damon-contact}.
+DAMON+\allowbreak\ourdata{} outperforms DECO trained on DAMON alone, and also outperforms training on DAMON+TRUMANS.
+This is remarkable, as TRUMANS is a labor-intensive real-world motion capture dataset in instrumented scenes, whereas our dataset is generated fully automatically.
+One reason is that TRUMANS is limited to 100 scenes, offers narrower action coverage (see Tab.~\ref{tab:diversity}), and contains images that are less realistic than ours.